EPCCed/eidf-docs/docs/safe-haven-services/tre-gpu-service/faq.md

 ## How many GPUs can I use in a pod?

 The current limit is 8 GPUs per pod, as each underlying host node has 8 GPUs.
-If you request 8 GPUs, your pod will be placed in a queue until a node with 8 GPUs is available.
-If you request fewer than 8 GPUs (e.g., 4 GPUs), your pod can still run on an 8-GPU node, as the scheduler allows partial allocation.
-Note: We do not have 4-GPU nodes in our infrastructure; all GPU nodes have 8 GPUs.

 ## Why did a validation error occur when submitting a pod or job with a valid specification file?